Sanketwali23/Task-5--Internship-Portfolio/README.md

 ## 🎯 Career Objective
 To leverage my data analytics skills to support **data-driven decision-making** and contribute to business growth in a dynamic organization.

----

-⭐ If you found this repository valuable, feel free to **star it**!# Task-5--Internship-Portfolio